-Founded in 2010, the company allows composers to directly upload works for sale through their online platform.
+Founded in 2010, the company allows composers to directly upload works for sale through its online platform.
 NewMusicShelf handles all transactions and digital delivery, leaving composers more time to manage all other aspects of their careers.
 Composers retain all rights to their work, and, because NewMusicShelf is a non-exclusive distributor, are allowed (and encouraged) to sell their works through other outlets.

 About the Anthologies

 Composers will retain full ownership of their work, and will receive royalty payments for every copy of the anthology and CD sold.
 They will also receive a copy of the anthology and CD that their work is included in for their library.

 Eligible works must be:

 - original works by the composer

 - for solo voice or voice and piano only – works with additional or alternative instrumentation will not be considered